Moratalaz: History

 Moratalaz arose as a commuter suburb of Madrid during the 1960s.
 Famous inhabitants of the district have been Elvira Lindo, Melendi, el Dioni, Alejandro Sanz, "Cleanhead" Joe McGaha, and Letizia Ortiz.

 Before 1960, Moratalaz was an agglomeration of barely 40 houses with only one paved street.
 It was located midway on a road that connected Madrid's main cemetery Cementerio de la Almudena with the then unincorporated village of Vallecas.

-The Colonia Del Ferrocarril was a housing project in the '60s that was developed in Moratalaz.
+The Colonia del Ferrocarril was a housing project in the 1960s that was developed in Moratalaz.
 The Madrid-Arganda del Rey train stopped there, and Moratalaz kept growing.

-A military property gave birth to what today is one of the main streets of the district, Calle Del Pico De Los Artilleros.
-And an old road connecting Madrid with Castilla La Mancha gave rise to Moratalaz's main avenue, Camino De Los Vinateros.
+A military property gave birth to what today is one of the main streets of the district, Calle del Pico de los Artilleros.
+And an old road connecting Madrid with Castilla La Mancha gave rise to Moratalaz's main avenue, Camino de los Vinateros.

 There was extraordinary and uncontrolled development in the 1970s, thanks to the programs of the Ministry of the Housing and the construction company Urbis.
 That led to the typical wide avenues and open spaces of Moratalaz, where traffic lanes are separated from houses by a wide green zone in between.
-That concept was not very popular in the '70s, but nowadays it's much appreciated, as it's an excellent measure against noise pollution.
+That concept was not very popular in the 1970s, but nowadays it is much appreciated, as it's an excellent measure against noise pollution.

 The distinctive emblem of Public Housing during Franco's dictatorship (a yoke traversed with arrows) can still be found in the older blocks dating from that era.

 Valencian Antonio Galbis holds the Guinness Book of World Records for the largest paella that 100,000 people in Moratalaz enjoyed in 2001.
 Several giant cranes, rakes, a paella pan of 400 m2, 6,000 kg of rice, 12,500 kg of chicken and rabbit, 5,000 kg of vegetables, 11,000 L of virgin olive oil, 300 kg of salt, 26 kg of pimentón (smoked paprika), 16 kg of annatto and a kilogram of ground saffron were used.